 The practice had infection control procedures which reflected published guidance.
+They had arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM 01-05.
+We noted that the practice did not have a separate decontamination room.
 The practice had introduced additional procedures in relation to COVID-19 in accordance with published guidance.